Pistachio Pesto

 How to Make Basil Pistachio Pesto:

-• Garlic.
-Not too much though, usually more is always better with garlic but in this case it’s raw so it can overpower the pesto very easily.
+• Don’t use too much garlic.
+Usually more is better with garlic but in this case since it’s raw, the garlic can easily overpower the taste of the pesto.
+1 clove should do the trick!

 Can you Freeze Pesto?

 Yes!
-Once you’ve made the pesto, whatever you don’t use you can place in a small bowl with a lid.
-Pour a thin layer of olive oil on top then place the lid on the container to freeze.
-When you’re ready to use the pesto just place in the refrigerator to thaw overnight.
+Once you’ve made the pesto, transfer it to a container then pour a thin layer of olive oil on top.
+Top with a lid then freeze.
+When you’re ready to use the pesto just place it into the refrigerator to thaw overnight.

 5 from 1 vote